akkartik/mu/README.md

 ### Data Structures

-* Kernel strings: null-terminated arrays of bytes.
+* Kernel strings: null-terminated regions of memory.
 Unsafe and to be avoided, but needed for interacting with the kernel.

-* Strings: length-prefixed arrays of bytes.
-String contents are preceded by 4 bytes (32 bytes) containing the `length` of the array.
+* Arrays: length-prefixed regions of memory containing multiple elements of a single type.
+Contents are preceded by 4 bytes (32 bits) containing the `length` of the array in bytes.

 * Slices: a pair of 32-bit addresses denoting a [half-open](https://en.wikipedia.org/wiki/Interval_(mathematics))
   \[`start`, `end`) interval to live memory with a consistent lifetime.